-LEGEND

-QUATERNARY

-HOLOCENE

-ORGANIC DEPOSITS: peat and woody material; occurring as a flat to gently sloping plain; overlie lacustrine, till, or poorly drained glaciofluvial and alluvial deposits but rarely form a dominant geologic unit.
-Most common in upper Blind Creek valley and as a veneer (<1 m thick) in old-growth forests.
+LEGEND QUATERNARY HOLOCENE ORGANIC DEPOSITS: peat and woody material; occurring as a flat to gently sloping plain; overlie lacustrine, till, or poorly drained glaciofluvial and alluvial deposits but rarely form a dominant geologic unit.
+Most common in Blind Creek valley and as a veneer (<1 m thick) in old-growth forests.
 Permafrost is commonly present within 1 m of the surface.
-Localized palsa development occurs in more poorly drained

-O-organics; consisting of woody sedge peat, variable thickness.
+Localized palsa development occurs in more poorly drained organic deposits.
+O - organics; consisting of woody sedge peat, variable thickness.
 White River ash accumulations are commonly associated with poorly drained peaty areas.
 ALLUVIAL DEPOSITS: sand, silt and pebbles with minor cobbles deposited in modern drainages.
-Common in Blind Creek and its major tributaries.

 Ap - alluvial plain; silt, sand and pebbles with minor reworked cobbles and boulders occurring as bars, overbank floodplain or low terrace deposits, 0 - 10 m thick; floodplain subject to periodic floods.
 Small valley alluvial plains may not be mapped at this scale.
-Ap Af Af - alluvial fan ; coarse sand, pebbles, cobbles and mudflow deposits, up to or >10 m thick.
+Af - alluvial fan; coarse sand, pebbles, cobbles and mudflow deposits, up to or >10 m thick.
 Appear as vegetated, often peat covered, landforms developed during post-glacial Ax - complexes of Ap and Af undivided.
 Common when a stream is unconfined and also in narrow valleys where side-entry alluvial fans cannot be differentiated from an alluvial plain.

-PLEISTOCENE AND HOLOCENE (UNDIVIDED)

-COLLUVIAL DEPOSITS: diamicton, gravel, shattered bedrock, and lenses of sand and silt derived from bedrock and surficial sediments by physical and chemical weathering processes.
+PLEISTOCENE AND HOLOCENE (UNDIVIDED) COLLUVIAL DEPOSITS: diamicton, gravel, shattered bedrock, and lenses of sand and silt derived from bedrock and surficial sediments by physical and chemical weathering processes.
 Transport of dislodged debris occurs as surface creep or by mass wasting processes.
 Permafrost and seasonal freeze-thaw processes often initiate and enhance colluviation.
 Common on hillslopes north of Blind Creek.
 Cv - colluvium veneer; conforms to bedrock topography, <1 m thick.
 Ca - colluvium apron; coalescing colluvial fans at the base of a slope, >1 m thick.

-Cz - mass wasting; includes slumping, debris slides and rockfalls.
-Debris slides in till and colluviated till are most common in the map area.

 LATE PLEISTOCENE (WISCONSINAN) - McCONNELL GLACIATION GLACIOLACUSTRINE DEPOSITS: well-stratified sand, silt and minor clay deposited in lakes impounded by glacial ice; may have a smooth or kettled surface pattern due to melting of buried glacial ice.
+Sediments glacial ice; may have a smooth or kettled surface pattern due to melting of buried glacial ice.
 Sediments form poorly drained areas with peaty blankets.
 Thermokarsting is common.
-Small deposit on western border of the map area.

 Lb - glaciolacustrine blanket ; 1 - 30 m thick.

 GLACIOFLUVIAL DEPOSITS: stratified to massive; poorly to well sorted; gravel and sand with minor silt and cobbles; deposited by meltwater originating from glacial ice.
-Common in Blind Creek, the unnamed tributary to Blind Creek from the northeast and the unnamed valley in the north part of the map area that drains into Tay River.
+Common in the northwest corner of the map and locally in the alpine valleys of the Anvil Range.
 Gp - glaciofluvial plain; 3-10 m thick.
-Gt - glaciofluvial terrace ; <10 m thick.